evanwill/_drafts/_notes/open-refine-tips.md

 The result will be a number (same as the "count" given in facet pane), which you can then filter with a numeric facet.
 (note in this context facetCount seems a bit non-intuitive since you have provide "value" and the name of the column again--facetCount is set up with flexibility to do some more complicated operations by adding an expression to the value or matching values in a different column)

+## Parse JSON

+It is common to get JSON data when fetching from APIs using Refine.
+It's easy to grab specific dictionary values out of JSON cells using the built in JSON parse function.
+From the column with JSON, create a new column and transform with `value.parseJson().get('key')`, where 'key' is the dictionary key you want to extract.

+For example, if the cell contained
+`{ "type" : "dog", "color" : "brown", "size" : "large" }`,
+and your transform was`value.parseJson().get('color')`, you would get the value "brown" in your new column. (*note*: if your key does not have spaces, you can use the shorter version like `value.parseJson().color`)

+To get multiple values from the same key, combine with `forEach()`.
+For example, to extract all the keywords from a cell with the JSON `{'language': 'en', 'keywords': [{'text': 'dogs', 'relevance': 0.979292}, {'text': 'muffins', 'relevance': 0.977987}, {'text': 'cats', 'relevance': 0.969001}, {'text': 'idaho', 'relevance': 0.967973}] }`, transform with `forEach(value.parseJson().keywords,v,v.text).join("; ")`, resulting in the new cell value of `dogs; muffins; cats; idaho`.

 ## Parsing CONTENTdm TSV export